 In the late 1980s, Layne founded and operated Nutrition Learning Centers, a center for weight loss and medical nutrition combining cooking classes, a health food store and nutritional counseling.

 Layne received a Bachelor of Science in Nutritional Biochemistry from Cornell University and earned a Master of Science in Clinical Nutrition from New York University.
 During the masters degree training, Layne worked in Public Relations for Ketchum Health Communications.
 After completing the masters degree, Layne spent two years at the Albert Einstein College of Medicine doing a research fellowship as the General Clinical Research Nutritionist in the areas of diabetes, heart disease, and other chronic illnesses.
 Later, at the Culinary Institute of America, Layne completed the Chef-RD training program.

-Layne consults in the restaurant, travel and food industries; and has an e-counseling practice.
-She contributes to the Huffington Post, Boulder Bubble and WorldRD and guest blogs on other sites including Diets In Review, Stone Soup Bloggers, Access Hollywood and Fox News.
+Layne consults in the health, medical, restaurant, travel and food industries; and has an e-counseling practice.
+She has contributed to the Huffington Post, Today’s Dietitian Magazine, Boulder Bubble and WorldRD and guest blogs on other sites including Diets In Review, Stone Soup Bloggers, Access Hollywood and Fox News.

 Layne currently leads culinary and cultural tours to southern Italy targeted to registered dietitians and those seeking an in-depth Mediterranean diet experience.
 The program is pre-approved by the Academy of Nutrition and Dietetics for 30 continuing education units.
 Greece is in the works!

 ALBERT EINSTEIN COLLEGE OF MEDICINE, Bronx, NY